Are you 70 1/2 or older

 You cannot take active receipt of the money.
 If you want to personally mail the check to the charity, request the payee of the check to be the charity, but have the check mailed to your home or office so you can present it to the charity personally.

-We recommend you meet with you tax advisor as well as you financial advisor to learn more about qualified charitable distributions.
+We recommend you meet with your tax advisor as well as your financial advisor to learn more about qualified charitable distributions.